DigiChanges/node-experience/README.md

 # Welcome to Node Experience!

 Hi!
-Node experience it's a set of tools together for a simple projects with an architecture like an MVC.
+Node experience it's a boilerplate with many tools together for a simple basic project with an architecture like an MVC and Clean Architectures like Hexagonal.

 **Tools:**
 * Bcrypt